udoprog/leaky-bucket/README.md

 By default [`RateLimiter`] uses a *fair* scheduler.
 This ensures that the core task makes progress even if there are many tasks waiting to acquire tokens.
-As a result it causes more frequent core switching, increasing the total work needed.
+This might cause more core switching, increasing the total work needed.
 An unfair scheduler is expected to do a bit less work under contention.
 But without fair scheduling some tasks might end up taking longer to acquire than expected.

 This behavior can be tweaked with the [`Builder::fair`] option.